xx19941215/light/README.md

 - Controller: handles the presentation of data and views distributed by the Service
 - Service: Processing business logic
 - View: view

 [Service/FetchPostService.php](https://github.com/xx19941215/light/blob/master/app/blog/post/src/Service/FetchPostService.php)

 ## View & Meta & Trans
-Light's view layer supports layout, components and other flexible organizational view layer structure, the underlying directly using [`foil`] (https://github.com/FoilPHP/Foil) to achieve, You can place your view file in the project's resource / views folder.
+Light's view layer supports layout, components and other flexible organizational view layer structure, the underlying directly using [`foil`](https://github.com/FoilPHP/Foil) to achieve, You can place your view file in the project's resource/views folder.

 Light customizes the `title`,` description`, `keywords` for each page in the view layer, as well as supports internationalization of other text.
 [light/Meta/Meta.php](https://github.com/xx19941215/light/blob/master/light/src/Meta/Meta.php)